mathigon/textbooks/content/divisibility/content.md

 {.text-center} __{.m-red}6__ + __{.m-blue}3__ + __{.m-green}8__ + __{.m-yellow}4__

 This just happens to be the digit sum!
-So if the <x-target no-margins to=".digit-sum-is">digit sum</x-target> is a multiple of 3, and we know that <x-target no-margins to=".digit-sum-else">everything else</x-target>
-is a multiple of 3, then the result must also be a multiple of 3.
+So if the [{.no-margins}digit sum](->.digit-sum-is) is a multiple of 3, and we know that [{.no-margins}everything else](->.digit-sum-else) is a multiple of 3, then the result must also be a multiple of 3.

 ---
 > id: divisibility6